"Roads to Freedom" exhibition, Gdansk

 .
 Despite the move from its more "original" location, the overall quality has certainly been improved, especially for foreign visitors.
 There are plans to further expand the exhibition and eventually move it yet again, possibly back to its original location within the premises of the Gdansk

-Again, UPDATE: this move now seems imminent – with the new European Solidarity Centre at the old shipyards nearing completion.
-See also under Plac Solidarnosc
+Again, UPDATE: this has mewnwhile happened – with the opening of the new European Solidarity Centre.
+See also under Gdansk

 right by Plac Solidarnosci